 DFINITY is an “intelligent decentralized cloud” that follows a model similar to Tezos, but that allows direct changes to the ledger given a consensus is reached.
 Supporters of its system have hailed it because of its ability to smoothly remove any illegal content engraved into the ledger by bad users.
 Opponents have called it a double-edged sword by questioning where one draws the line on what is or isn’t considered illegal content.

-The different types of blockchain governance each have their own distinct nuances and capabilities.
+Governance in private and public blockchains has distinct nuances and capabilities.
 Not only do companies that aspire to leverage blockchains need to fully understand these nuances to avoid future mistakes, but users and investors should also understand the differences, as well as continue to stay up to date with the evolution of blockchain technology.

 This article was originally published by the Investing News Network in June 2018.